e-Plugins/zencart1.5x/README.md

 ## Usage
-Use this plugin to add support for iDEAL, Mister Cash, Sofort and other payment methods of Digiwallet to your webstore.
+Use this plugin to add support for iDEAL, Mister Cash, Sofort and other payment methods of DigiWallet to your webstore.

 ## Installation

-### 1. Set up a Digiwallet account
+### 1. Set up a DigiWallet account
-Before you can use the plugin, please sign up for a Digiwallet account on https://digiwallet.nl
+Before you can use the plugin, please sign up for a DigiWallet account on https://digiwallet.nl

 Note that the plugin can be used in a live environment only after it has been completed with your details and